aws/aws-fpga/hdk/cl/CHECKLIST_BEFORE_BUILDING_CL.md

 5. Update the timing and placement constraints under `$CL_DIR/build/constraints` for your design specific changes.

 6. Update `$CL_DIR/build/scripts/create_dcp_from_cl.tcl` for your design specific changes, specifically around IP sources and xdc files, and your specific design xdc files.

-7. If you ran the HLx flow before, make sure you [follow the steps to switch between HLx and HDK flows](../docs/IPI_GUI_Vivado_Setup.md#hlxhdk_switch)